-Physical activity is encouraged and can help maintain weight loss long-term, improve your mood, sleep, and build lean muscle mass.
-Strength training will help build muscle, improve bone health and cause the greatest increase in your metabolism, and aerobic (cardio) exercise will help burn calories.
+Physical activity is encouraged, and can help you maintain weight loss long-term.
+It can also improve your mood and sleep, and can help you build lean muscle mass.
+Strength training will help you build muscle, improve bone health, and is the greatest contributing factor for increasing your metabolism.
+Aerobic (cardio) exercise will help you burn calories.